 There’s a high payout for threat actors launching these social media attacks.
 A recent study revealed that social media scams and attacks generate $3.25B each year.

 Like most cyber threats today, social media threats target people.
 Cyber attackers use social engineering to deceive users and gain access to information, credentials, money and more.

 The barrier to entry is low, because anyone can set up a social media account in just a matter of seconds.
 And it’s easy to mask your identity on these platforms.
-A few examples of threats companies need to protect their social media accounts against include:
+Here are some examples of social media security threats that companies face:

 - Angler phishing: More and more businesses provide customer support on social media.
 Cyber criminals exploit this trend and set up fake social media accounts impersonating a brand’s customer service division.
 They watch the brand’s legitimate social media accounts and wait for a customer to request support.
 They use the fake account to respond to the customer and defraud them out of their personal information, credentials, or both.

 - Malicious content: Social media attackers flood a business’ social media posts with comments that can include phishing links or ransomware.
-For popular brands with hundreds or thousands of comments on each post, setting up social media protection and finding these malicious comments before they wreak havoc is difficult, if not impossible.
+For popular brands with hundreds or thousands of comments on each social media post, finding these malicious comments before they wreak havoc if difficult, if not impossible.

 - Account takeovers: Companies have hundreds of social media accounts, dozens of admins with login privileges, and often, third-party publishing apps.
 If any of these logins or access points are compromised, attackers can access a company’s account and fill the feed with harmful content.

 - Executive impersonation: Social media attackers use fake but convincing profiles on platforms such as LinkedIn.
 They then launch private message conversations with partners or customers, leading to wire transfer fraud or sensitive data loss.
 Or they post bogus information about the company, which can hurt the company’s reputation or even stock price.